zouharvi/uds-rug-student/nlp_knowledge_graphs/presentation/main.md

 ::: notes
   - For the pretrained embeddings, the authors use modified hinge loss.
   - Normally it's summed over all possible classes, which is not possible here.
-So two random entities are used to prevent collapes (in that case $\mathcal{L} = \gamma$).
+So two random entities are used to prevent collapses (in that case $\mathcal{L} = \gamma$).
 :::